gary828828/Sticker-Recommender/README.md

 # Sticker-Recommender
-This is a project for DataX(2020 Spring)
+This is a project for 290 DataX(Spring 2020)

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.